tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 {{% /tip %}}

 ### Aesthetic Layering in `ggplot2`
-Besides setting the x and y variables within the `aes()` function, you can also define attributes like color, shape, and size.
-Each of these aesthetic properties can be mapped onto different variables in the dataset, enabling multidimensional plotting.
+Besides setting the _x_ and _y_ variables within the `aes()` function, you can also define arguments like _color_, _shape_, and _size_.
+Each of these aesthetic properties can be mapped onto different variables in the dataset, enabling multivariable plotting.

 Understanding how the `aes()` function works is important.
 It includes two key concepts: